 It wasn’t the company’s only effort in the recent past, there’s also the privacy information section that was added to the App Store product pages, which requires all apps to showcase a summary of their developers’ privacy practices.

 This is standardized, easy-to-find information that shows users who might download the app how their data is used.
 Even if the data isn’t linked to the users themselves, the apps are required to explicitly mention this.

 But App Tracking Transparency is a big one because it will require each app a user installs to get permission for any kind of data tracking.
 When a user heads to the Settings menu, they’ll be able to see which apps have requested permissions, and either allow (or not) data tracking.

-And even though this update didn’t impact apps that didn’t track user data across websites and apps, it did impact two major tech companies – Facebook and Apple.
+And even though this update did not impact apps that didn’t track user data across websites and apps, it did impact two major tech companies – Facebook and Apple.

-We already discussed Facebook’s hatred towards Apple, where the App Tracking Transparency was a major talking point, and Apple is, quite frankly, very much justified in what they’re doing.
+Facebook already has some hatred towards Apple, and the App Tracking Transparency contributes greatly towards that.
+Apple is, quite frankly, very much justified in what they’re doing.

 It puts an even stronger accent on the fact that they won’t just give your user data to anyone, and to make things even better, they’ll let you pick and choose just what kind of data goes to who, which is more than we can say for other companies that handle your data.